MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-project-supplies.md

 ## Manual or semi-automated replenishment

 If you already know which supplies you need to replenish for a project, you can create a purchase order.
-To learn more, go to [To manually purchase items or services for a project](#to-manually-purchase-items-or-services-for-a-project).
+To learn more, go to [To manually purchase items or services for a project](#manually-purchase-items-or-services-for-a-project).

 However, if you aren't sure what you're missing, you can use a semi-automated process where you create a purchase order directly from a project. [!INCLUDE [prod_short](includes/prod_short.md)] helps by listing all items and shows whether they're available or unavailable.
 You can adjust the quantities to replenish on the lines.

-The semi-automated process creates a purchase order for each vendor from which you purchase the items on the project, including any quantity changes that you made on the **Create Purchase Orders** page.
+The semi-automated process creates a purchase order for each vendor from which you purchase the items, including any quantity changes that you made on the **Create Purchase Orders** page.
 You can continue to process the purchase order or orders, for example, by editing or adding purchase order lines.

 Later, you can review the purchase lines linked to the project either from the **Project Card** page or **Project Planning Lines** by choosing the **Purchase Lines** action.
+To learn more, go to [Use a semi-automated replenishment process for a project](#use-a-semi-automated-replenishment-process-for-a-project).

 > [!NOTE]
 > As in other cases that involve advanced inventory processes, such as reservation, warehousing, and assemble-to-order, the project's status must be **Open** and the **Apply Usage Link** toggle must be turned on.